AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Adjust the sequence of each list item using this order as a guide: Foundation, Sites, Assets, Forms, Commerce, and Screens.
 -->

-* [!DNL Experience Manager] extends the Connected Assets functionality to the use of [!DNL Dynamic Media] images in the applicable core components.
+* [!DNL Experience Manager] extends the [!DNL Connected Assets] functionality to the use of [!DNL Dynamic Media] images in the applicable core components.
 See [use Connected Assets](/help/assets/use-assets-across-connected-assets-instances.md).

 * When users download assets shared as a link (link share feature), the users can choose to download the original assets, its renditions, or both.

 * A new [!DNL Camera Raw] package is available that supports [!DNL Adobe Camera Raw] v10.4.
 See [process images using [!DNL Camera Raw]](/help/assets/camera-raw.md).

+* [!DNL Dynamic Media] provides many accessibility enhancements for Viewers.
+See [[!DNL Dynamic Media] updates](#dynamic-media-65100).

+* [!DNL Experience Manager] directly displays a list of all the content models under a folder without content authors having to navigate through the file structure.
+This requires fewer clicks and improves authoring efficiency.

+* Pathfield in [!DNL Sites] editor allows authors to drag assets from [!DNL Content Finder].

+* Platform provides a few accessibility enhancements.
+See [Platform updates](#platform-65100).

 For a list of all features and enhancements introduced in [!DNL Experience Manager] 6.5.10.0, see [what is new in [!DNL Adobe Experience Manager] 6.5 Service Pack 10](new-features-latest-service-pack.md).